HugoMatilla/Effective-JAVA-Summary/README.md

 		throw new HigherLevelException(...);
 	}
 ```
-Do not overused.
+Do not overuse.
 The best way to deal with exceptions from lower layers is to avoid them, by ensuring that lower-level methods succeed.

 **Exception chaining**
 When the lower-level exception is utile for the debugger, pass the lower-level to the higher-level exception, with an accessor method (Throwable.getCause) to retrieve the lower-level exception.